Streampunk/kelvinadon/README.md

     npm install -g kelvinadon

-Uses or Mac or Linux platforms may need to prepend `sudo` to the above.
+Users or Mac or Linux platforms may need to prepend `sudo` to the above.

 To install locally for use in your own project: